 F-1 Engine Injector

 Much has been written about the voracious appetite of the Saturn V's S-IC (first) stage engines: They could consume the propellant equivalent of a backyard swimming pool in 10 seconds.
 They could empty an Olympic-size swimming pool in about 2 ½ minutes.
 The liquid oxygen (LOX) alone is equivalent to 54 railroad tank cars.
-Buzz Aldrin once calculated that the S-IC gets about one foot per gallon (although according to heroicrelics calculations, it's closer to .6 or .7 feet per gallon).
+Buzz Aldrin once calculated that the S-IC gets about one foot per gallon (although according to heroicrelics calculations, it's closer to 0.6 to 0.7 feet per gallon).

 This huge quantity of propellant is pumped from the S-IC's tanks into each F-1 engine's combustion chamber through an injector (sometimes called an injector plate).